System Tools

 For tools without inputs: You must still include the

-When the agent invokes your custom tool, RevRing POSTs to your webhook URL: Request:Response Format
+When the agent invokes your custom tool, RevRing sends a request to your webhook URL.
+Default request body (when Send Raw Request Body is off):Response Format

 Your webhook should return:- 200 OK status code